 - 14- to 16-ounce can diced tomatoes, with liquid

 - 1/2 teaspoon dried thyme

 - One 15-to 16-can black-eyed peas, drained and rinsed

-- Dried hot red pepper flakes, to taste
+- Dried hot red pepper flakes and/or smoked paprika, to taste

 - Salt and freshly ground pepper to taste

 - 1/2 cup minced fresh parsley, plus more for topping if desired

 Combine the rice with 2 1/2 cups water in a saucepan and bring to a boil.
 Lower the heat and simmer gently until the water is absorbed, about 30 minutes.